Table Of Contents

 - Ask God to send the right people to your group.

-Where can I hold my Life Group?
+Where can I hold my Small Group?

-We encourage Life Groups to meet outside the church building in places where you like to spend your time.
+We encourage Small Groups to meet outside the church building in places where you like to spend your time.
 Some of the most common meeting places are homes, restaurants, parks, coffee shops, and office buildings.

 Does my group have to meet weekly?